datapartnership/datapartnership.github.io/content/updates/introducing-the-data-partnership-hub.md

 The *Partnership* is not only about licensing and data, but it is about sharing code, knowledge and building a community.
 That is why we take advantage of everything GitHub has to offer.

 You are more than welcome to share your own contributions.
 Certainly your team’s efforts will be much appreciated and recognized by your peers and the public.

-_Authors:_

-* [_Gabriel Stefanini Vicente_](https://g4brielvs.me/), _Data Scientist, Development Data Partnership_

-*The Development Data Partnership is a partnership between international organizations and companies, created to facilitate the use of third-party data in research and international development.*